ultimape/Britomartis/README.md

 I also need ideas.
 I have thoughts on how to implement this and a tentative roadmap in my head, but I need people to pick this apart and beat the idea into the ground.

 Mostly I just need something more catchy, #SocialSpamvertising is kinda bad.

+Also, I am hopeless at spelling.
+Feel free to put in Pull Requests if you see errors.

 ##Why call it "Britomartis"?